marxin/texi2rst-generated/sphinx/cpp/header-files/once-only-headers.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: repeated inclusion, including just once, wrapper #ifndef

 .. _once-only-headers:

-.. index:: repeated inclusion

-.. index:: including just once

-.. index:: wrapper #ifndef

 Once-Only Headers
 *****************